Are you looking for an opportunity to make a difference in the public sector? If so, read below and apply today!

 - take notes (shorthand, speedwriting or other method acceptable to manager).

 Four (4) years of experience above the routine clerk level in office support or secretarial work.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

 One (1) year of the General Experience must have been as a Secretary 2 or its equivalent.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-- College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.
+College training in the secretarial sciences may be substituted for the General Experience on the basis of 15 semester hours equalling one-half (1/2) year of experience to a maximum of two (2) years.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER